Cyberlorians/M-21-31/ExecutiveSummary.md

-Certainly!
-Here is the revised executive summary for the M2131 project, incorporating the information about the project being done in the free time by employees from their expertise in their fields:

----

-**Executive Summary: M2131 Project**

 The M2131 project is a comprehensive initiative aimed at significantly enhancing the cybersecurity capabilities of US Federal agencies.
 This project is aligned with Executive Order 14028, which emphasizes the urgent need for improved cybersecurity across federal agencies.
 The primary objectives of the M2131 project include:

 1. **Enhancing Visibility**: The project aims to improve visibility before, during, and after a cybersecurity incident by establishing centralized access for each agency’s Security Operations Center (SOC).
 This sets a solid foundation for a more responsive and effective cybersecurity framework.